THE SUBTLE STUFF IN ANY CHURCH

 too, no one has to continually stay in any one community of faith.
 I believe that

-it is good to move churches occasionally, especially in the earlier
+it is good for us all to move churches occasionally, especially in the earlier

 years of our faith journey.
 In any case, the Lord may well play a part